starfollower/starfollower/README.md

-i need friends but interacting with people is horrifying lol
+i need and WANT friends but interacting with people is horrifying lol